CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `Agendum` and the **Actor** is the `user`, unless specified otherwise)

+### Use case 00 - List tasks

+**MSS**

+1. System prompts the Actor to enter a command
+2. Actor enters the list command
+3. System displays the task list
+4. Use case ends

 ### Use case 01 - Add a task

 **MSS**